What Are the 4 Types of Commercial Real Estate Leases?

 Typically, the property owner folds those operating expenses into the flat rate the tenant pays.
 In other words, the property owner has calculated the asset's total annual operating costs and figured them into the gross lease payments, so they can earn a profit.

 Some property owners use net leases, which we'll explain next.
-Three are three types of net leases: single net (N lease), double net (NN lease), and triple net (NNN lease).
+There are three types of net leases: single net (N lease), double net (NN lease), and triple net (NNN lease).

 What is a single net lease?

 A single-net lease is also referred to as an N lease or a net lease, and it's where the tenant pays rent plus one of three expenses, usually property taxes.
-Assessments are special taxes that municipalities charge property owners, usually for a specific use, such as infrastructure improvements.
+Property taxes can include special assessments, which are special taxes that municipalities charge property owners, usually for a specific use, such as infrastructure improvements.
 You might see assessments for fiber optic cable, sidewalks, and roads, for example.

 The single N lease is the least common net lease.
 This type of lease can also be risky for landlords because if the tenant doesn't pay the property taxes, the government doesn't care.
 In the government's eyes, the property owner is responsible for paying property taxes.